-By the 21st century, it has become obvious that a new world order is in the making.
-It is characterised by the simultaneous appearance of multilateral cooperation, integration and competition – much of them now taking place in the digital space.
-The COVID-19 pandemic and its economic fallout have been a source of further turbulence in this increasingly complicated world.
+By the 21st century, it is now apparent that an entirely new world order is emerging.
+It is distinguished by the concurrent evolution of multilateral cooperation, integration, and competition, with a large portion of them now occurring in the digital space.
+The COVID-19 pandemic and its economic repercussions have caused additional turmoil in this increasingly complicated world.
 Eurasia, the confluence of various cultures, mindsets, and policies, is without a doubt the epicentre of the current transformation.
 The emergence of new power centres on the supercontinent emphasises the significance of multilateral negotiations and ways of thinking.

-Recognizing these changes and the magnitude of their impact on the economy, the Magyar Nemzeti Bank (MNB), the central bank of Hungary decided to join the global dialogue about the new era and intensify its activities to foster Eurasian cooperation.
-To that end, a new annual conference, the Budapest Eurasia Forum was launched in 2019.
-The first event of the series, the Pre-Forum Session was held in October 2019 in the Castle District of Budapest, while the second and third Forums took place as E-Conferences in the autumn of 2020 and 2021, due to the unprecedented circumstances created by the pandemic.
-Currently, the world is trying to adapt to the “new normal” of the post-COVID era, so the Budapest Eurasia Forum 2022 hybrid conference was hosted at the MNB headquarters last year with the participation of online and personal speakers as well.
+Considering these changes and the extent of their influence on the economy, the Magyar Nemzeti Bank (MNB), the central bank of Hungary, wants to actively participate in the global dialogue about the new era and step up its efforts to promote Eurasian cooperation.
+To that goal, as a new annual conference, the Budapest Eurasia Forum was introduced.
+The Pre-Forum Session took place in October 2019 in the Castle District of Budapest, while the first and second Budapest Eurasia Forums took place as E-Conferences in the autumn of 2020 and 2021, due to the unprecedented circumstances created by the pandemic.
+In an effort to adjust to the “new normal” of the post-COVID era, the Budapest Eurasia Forum 2022 hybrid conference was hosted at the MNB headquarters last year with the participation of online and personal speakers as well.
 Encouraged by the success of last year’s event, we are organising the conference this year in the same format again, taking advantage of the opportunities offered by hybrid conferences.

-Located in the heart of Europe, Hungary and its capital, Budapest are well-positioned to serve as an intellectual hub for experts from various countries and promote cooperation between Europe and Asia.
+Located in the heart of Europe, Hungary and its capital, Budapest are well positioned to serve as an intellectual hub for experts from various countries and promote cooperation between Europe and Asia.
 We believe that achieving long-term sustainability requires joint efforts and coordinated cross-border policies.
 The Forum’s main goal is to provide all participants with benefits through engaging in deep conversations and the development of personal relations, but it also serves an even greater purpose.
 Thus, the Forum intends to bring together leaders and experts from various countries, enhancing people-to-people dialogue.